 Product of the sum of coefficients of the factors is (1+1)(6+2) = 2 x 8 = 16

 Since both the totals tally, the equation is balanced.

 [Implying “The sum of the factors is equal to the factors of the sum”]

-This sutra is applied for a perfect number to find the factors of it.
+This sutra is applied to a perfect number to find the factors of it.